JPKW/Excel-Report-Automation-Framework/README.md

 Set up reports using rapidfiire or generator

-set up automation-master to run generators
+Set up automation-master to run generators

-automation-master has inbuilt schedule set to run at 7am each day.
+Automation-master has inbuilt schedule set to run at 7am each day.
 Input prerequisite reports with date and it will check these before running, and will email if not successfully run

 You can manually run if need be but if not it will reattempt next morning at 7am (scheduler can be changed to run more frequently/different time)